Moy Regional Primary School

 Some Numeracy games we have played together

-We have been learning about putting word lists into alphabetical order at various levels.
+We have been learning about putting word lists into alphabetical order at various levels using the letters at the beginning of the words to help us.

 Oliver enjoys showing us how he can play his cornet in class.
 He is coming on so well!
 Go Oliver!